galaxyproject/training-material/topics/epigenetics/tutorials/atac-seq/tutorial.md

 > ### {% icon question %} Questions
-> In the ATAC-Seq sample in this selected region we see four peaks detected by Genrich and MACS2.
+> In the ATAC-Seq sample in this selected region we see four peaks detected by MACS2 (with these parameters Genrich does not detect any peak).
 >
 > 1. How many TSS are accessible in the sample in the displayed region?
 > 2. How many CTCF binding loci are accessible?